Supporting Wall: Awards and nominations

-Supporting Wall's productions won or were nominated for various awards, including for Bull the 2015 Olivier Award for Achievement in an Affiliate Theatre; for Dark Vanilla Jungle a Fringe First Award and a nomination for lead actress Gemma Whelan for the Stage Award for Best Solo Performance; for Tender Napalm, winning the OffWestEnd.Com Award for Best Actress for Vinette Robinson and a nomination for the Evening Standard Outstanding Newcomer Award for director David Mercatali; for Shallow Slumber, nominations for the OffWestEnd.Com Best Actress Award for both Amy Cudden and Alexandra Gilbreath, as well as for Best New Play at the same awards; and for The Jewish Wife, winning the JMK director's award for Matthew Evans.
+Supporting Wall's productions have received industry recognition, for Bull the 2015 Olivier Award for Achievement in an Affiliate Theatre; for Dark Vanilla Jungle a Fringe First Award and a nomination for lead actress Gemma Whelan for the Stage Award for Best Solo Performance; for Tender Napalm, Vinette Robinson receiving the 2012 Offie for Best Actress, and a nomination for the Evening Standard Outstanding Newcomer Award for director David Mercatali; for Shallow Slumber (Amy Cudden and Alexandra Gilbreath were nominated for the 2013 Offie for Best Actress and the nominated for the 2012 Offie for Best New Play); and for The Jewish Wife, winning the JMK director's award for Matthew Evans.

-For Supporting Wall Ben Monks and Will Young were jointly nominated for the OffWestEnd.Com Best Producer Award twice consecutively in 2011 & 2012.
+Ben Monks and Will Young were jointly nominated for the 2011 & 2012 Offies for Best Producer - Supporting Wall.